Auto Insurance Requirements in Kansas for 2025 (KS Minimum Coverage Guide)

 Vehicle Make and Model

-Insurance companies also take into account the make and model of the insured vehicle when determining car insurance rates.
+Insurance companies also consider the make and model of the insured vehicle when determining car insurance rates.
 High-performance cars or luxury vehicles tend to have higher insurance premiums.
 This is mainly due to their higher repair costs and the increased potential for theft.

 On the other hand, safe and reliable vehicles with advanced safety features tend to have lower insurance rates.
-Insurance companies often offer discounts for vehicles equipped with features like anti-lock brakes, stability control, and advanced airbag systems.
-These safety features are seen as reducing the risk of accidents and injuries, making the vehicle less costly to insure.
+Insurance companies often offer discounts for vehicles with features like anti-lock brakes, stability control, and advanced airbag systems.
+These safety features reduce the risk of accidents and injuries, making the vehicle less costly to insure.

 Enter your ZIP code below to compare cheap insurance rates.